Our primary responsibility is to the students, faculty, and staff of East Central University. The following ideals guide our daily practice:

 - All patrons are expected to abide by copyright laws.

-- Comments and actions that a reasonable person applying contemporary standards could construe as harassing, threatening, or intimidating will not be tolerated.
+- All patrons and library employees have the right to be in the library without fear of harassment and threats.
+Comments and actions that a reasonable person applying contemporary standards could construe as demeaning, harassing, threatening, or intimidating will not be tolerated.
+Comments and actions may include, but are not limited to:

 Respect the Library Building

-- In accordance with the Student Code of Conduct, the use of any type of tobacco or alcohol is not permitted within the building.
+- In accordance with the ECU Student Code of Conduct and the Drug-Free Schools Statement and Policy, the use of any type of tobacco product (vapes, ecigarettes, chewing tobacco etc.), illicit drugs, or alcohol is not permitted within the building.
+Patrons found to be under the influence of these substances may be asked to leave the library and/or campus.

 - Packaged food and drinks with lids are permitted in most areas of the library, but please dispose of trash in the proper receptacles.
 Please notify a library employee if you need assistance with cleaning up a spill.